 Wharfe Brass is featured on the latest CD recording of Otley Brass Band and can be heard playing “Royal Parade” – a festival march celebrating the recent jubilee of Her Majesty Queens Elizabeth 2, also ”Jurassic Park” and “Eye of the Tiger”.

 There is no formal “minimum standard” for new players of any age to join Wharfe Brass.
-It is suggested that interested players should make contact with Andy Novell the MD of the band through the website before coming down to The Courthouse.
+It is suggested that interested players should make contact with the musical director of the band through the website before coming down to The Courthouse.

 Wharfe Brass rehearses at Otley Old Courthouse from 6.30pm to 7.30pm during term times.
 Access to the premises is available from 6.15pm and it is expected that members to arrive promptly to allow a punctual start at 6.30pm.